 What is Cognitive-Behavioral Therapy?

-CBT is a blend of two forms of therapy: cognitive therapy and behavioral therapy, according to the National Institute of Mental Health.
+CBT is a blend of two forms of therapy: cognitive therapy and behavioral therapy.

 - Cognitive therapy: